leducdat-tpose/Space-Shooter/README.md

 # Space-Shooter
-Game made by Unity2D, a very easy space shooter.
+The game was made with Unity2D, a very easy space shooter.